MarioniLab/simpleSingleCellResults/batch.knit.md

 ##   Values :   "A"   "B"   "C"   "D" "D28" "D29" "D30" "D31"
 ```

+This yields a final corrected expression matrix where both within-batch donor effects and batch effects have been corrected.
 We examine the quality of each of the merge steps with t-SNE plots (Figure \@ref(fig:tsne-hmerge)).
 Within each batch, the donors are generally well-mixed, and the final merge is consistent with Figure \@ref(fig:tsne-batch).